Integrated Math 7

 (Students may not use their phone as a calculator.)

 Homework: Homework is assigned five days a week.
-Each homework assignment is worth 5 points unless stated otherwise and makes up 20% of the students' grade.
+Each homework assignment is worth 5 points, unless stated otherwise, with all work shown; and makes up 20% of the students' grade.
 Late homework will be accepted until the end of each chapter.
 If a student is absent, he/she must complete the missed assignment.
 Homework help is available before school.

 Classwork: Classwork will be worth 20% of the students' grade.
 Any work not finished in class must be finished at home.
 A successful student participates in all classroom activities.
 Students will be scored on participation and completion of the assignment.